Harshit1234G/Linked_list_with_index/README.md

+# Linked List
 My implementation of linked list.
 I had also implemented indexing and slicing in it.

 Attributes:
 - `head` (Node or None): head of the LinkedList, default None.

 Functions: Look over to the respective functions for detailed information about them.
 - `append`: It is used to append an element to the LinkedList.
 - `display_element`: Displays the elements of the LinkedList.
 - `remove`: Removes an existing element from the LinkedList.
 - `to_pylist`: Converts the LinkedList to python's list object and return it.
 - `get`: Returns the element whose index is provided, if index out of range returns None.
 - `__getitem__`: Implements indexing and slicing to the LinkedList.
 - `__setitem__`: Implements item assignment to LinkedList.
 - `__len__`: Returns the length of LinkedList.

 Usage: Create an object of LinkedList class.
     ```